Prosecutor: 2 Buffalo police charged with assault in shoving

 BUFFALO, N.Y.
-(AP) — Two Buffalo police officers were charged with assault Saturday, prosecutors said, after a video showed them shoving a 75-year-old protester in recent demonstrations over the death of George Floyd in Minnesota.
+(AP) — Two Buffalo police officers were charged with assault Saturday, prosecutors said, after a video showed them shoving a 75-year-old protester in recent demonstrations over the death of George Floyd.

 Robert McCabe and Aaron Torgalski, who surrendered Saturday morning, pleaded not guilty to second-degree assault.
 They were released without bail.

-At a news conference Saturday, District Attorney John Flynn said the officers “crossed a line.”
+McCabe, 32, and Torgalski, 39, “crossed a line” when they shoved the man down hard enough for him to fall backward and hit his head on the sidewalk, Erie County District Attorney John Flynn said at a news conference, calling the victim “a harmless 75-year-old man.”

-The officers had been suspended without pay Friday after a TV crew captured the confrontation the night before near the end of protests.
+The officers had been suspended without pay Friday after a TV crew captured the confrontation the night before.
+If convicted of the felony assault charge, they face up to seven years in prison.

+McCabe’s lawyer, Tom Burton, said after the arraignment that prosecutors didn’t have any grounds to bring felony charges.
+He said his client is a decorated military veteran with a clean record as a police officer.

+“Nobody started out their day intending to hurt this fellow,” Burton said.
+He added that if the victim had followed commands to back off, “none of this would have happened.”

-The footage shows a man identified as Martin Gugino approaching a line of helmeted officers holding batons as they clear demonstrators from Niagara Square around the time of an 8 p.m. curfew.
+The footage shows the man, identified as longtime activist Martin Gugino, approaching a line of helmeted officers holding batons as they cleared demonstrators from Niagara Square around the time of an 8 p.m. curfew.

 Two officers push Gugino backward, and he hits his head on the pavement.
 Blood spills as officers walk past.
 One officer leans down to check on the injured man before another officer urges the colleague to keep walking.

+The police officers “knew this was bad,” Flynn said of the video.
+“Look at their body language.”

-The video of the encounter sparked outrage online as demonstrators take to cities across the country to protest Floyd’s death.
+The video of the encounter sparked outrage online as demonstrators take to cities across the country to protest racial injustice sparked by the death of George Floyd, a black man who died after a white police officer pressed a knee into his neck for several minutes.

 “I think there was criminal liability from what I saw on the video,” Gov. Andrew Cuomo said at a briefing Saturday.
 “I think what the mayor did and the district attorney did was right, and I applaud them for acting as quickly as they did.”